burdell/retrosheet-parse/README.md

 `options`: Optional options array (see below for availble option)

-Parses a Retrosheet file but returns a list of Game objects.
+Parses a Retrosheet file but returns a promise that resolves a list of Game objects.
 Type definitions for returned data:

 ```ts
 type Player = {